-Currently (as of 25th April 2021) due to COVID-19, the following guidelines regarding visas apply until further notice:
+Currently, due to COVID-19, the following guidelines regarding visas apply until further notice:

 Please find the most up to date regulations regarding travel exceptions on the Website of the Federal Ministry of the Interior, Building and Community (BMI).